HelleBenjamin/Sandboxia2D/README.md

 # Sandboxia2D
 ![Logo](./assets/logo.png)

-## Stable branch

-Sandboxia is a sandbox game written in C++ using OpenGL.
-It is designed to be a simple sandbox game that is easy to run on older machines.
+Sandboxia is a sandbox game written in C++ using OpenGL 3.0.
+It's designed to be a simple sandbox game that is easy to run on older machines.
 The game is still in development.
 Sandboxia2D comes with a simple API for mods to add new features to the game.
 For deeper modding, modify the source code directly.
-Windows support is still experimental.
+Windows support is still partially experimental.

 ## Features
 - Bugs may be present